 Expertise makes the difference

 Unlike most public relations agencies, we know how to promote companies to the public and communicate to investors efficiently and effectively.
-We know that if the target audience is wrong, it does not matter the number of websites on which your story appears, or how many clicks you receive in return, the promotion you plan is still useless.
-It isn't enough to produce the appearance of business value; you must receive and recognize real value to your company.
+We know that if the target audience is wrong, it does not matter the number of websites on which your story appears, or how many clicks you receive in return.
+The promotion you plan is useless.
+It isn't enough to produce the appearance of business value; you must create and receive real value for your company.

 With more than 30 years of collective experience in the public markets, our keen insights enable us to grasp every business opportunity.
-Although we are a young public relations agency, we have gained recognition from hundreds of Chinese customers.
-Although we have offices in China and the U.S., we do not define ourselves as a "global company with many branches and employees."
-Our clients do not want their money used to pay for rent.
+Although we are a young public relations agency, we have gained recognition from hundreds of Chinese clients.
+And while we have offices in China and the U.S., we do not define ourselves as a "global company with many branches and employees."
+Our clients do not want their money used to pay rent.
 What they want - and what we deliver - is for Wall Street to get to know them.

 Here are the three key stages that matter to our clients:

 - Preparation for an Initial Public Offering